-There is emerging evidence of rumours on social media relating to COVID-19 that are eroding trust in government and fuelling divisions in a number of contexts.
+This work was commissioned before the coronavirus disease (COVID-19) pandemic, but has significant resonance in the current context.
+In the absence of face-to-face interactions, people are gravitating towards online platforms as a means to connect.
+There is emerging evidence of rumours on social media relating to COVID-19 that are eroding trust in government and fuelling divisions.
 The onset of what the UN has described as an ‘infodemic’ of misinformation has once again thrust social media into the spotlight.

 This report was produced as part of our Peace Perceptions Poll project, which provides information for political leaders and senior policy-makers aspiring to deal with the root causes of conflict.